logo-btrip-bucharest-tours-white

 Bucharest is a city filled with culture.
 In Romania, this city represents the center of culture, where most Romanian artists move to and create their art.
 Besides that, in Bucharest you can find some of the most interesting collections of historical artifacts and scientific exhibitions.

-The number of museums open in Bucharest can be overwhelming and confusing, especially if you only have a few days to spend here.
 That is why it is important to know which are those few museums you should pay a visit to and why we recommend them:

-The Village Museum
+1. The Village Museum

 The first open air museum that presents original houses from actual Romanian villages, this establishment opened over 80 years ago in 1936.
 The concept has since become very popular in Romania and in many other European countries that wished to preserved their traditional heritage.